harleylang/polar-interactive-lessons/README.md

-# sveltekit-mdsvex-xstate-mwe
+# polar-interactive-lessons

-A demo integration of sveltekit, xstate, and mdsvex
+A series of interactive lessons about the Polar language.